AstridDELCROS/42_philosophers/README.md

 - number\_of\_times\_each\_philosopher\_must\_eat: argument is optional, if all philosophers eat at least ’number\_of\_times\_each\_philosopher\_must\_eat’ the simulation will stop.
 If not specified, the simulation will stop only at the death of a philosopher.
 - Each philosopher should be given a number from 1 to ’number\_of\_philosophers’.
 - Philosopher number 1 is next to philosopher number ’number\_of\_philosophers’.
 Any other philosopher with number N is seated between philosopher N - 1 and philosopher N + 1
-- Any change of status of a philosopher must be written as follows (with X replaced with the philosopher number and timestamp\_in\_ms the current timestamp in mil- liseconds)
+- Any change of status of a philosopher must be written as follows (with X replaced with the philosopher number and timestamp\_in\_ms the current timestamp in milliseconds)
 - timestamp\_in\_ms X has taken a fork
 - timestamp\_in\_ms X is eating
 - timestamp\_in\_ms X is sleeping
 - timestamp\_in\_ms X is thinking
 - timestamp\_in\_ms X died
-- The status printed should not be scrambled or intertwined with another philoso- pher’s status.
+- The status printed should not be scrambled or intertwined with another philosopher’s status.
 - You can’t have more than 10 ms between the death of a philosopher and when it will print its death.
 - Again, philosophers should avoid to die!